Set up Nginx Proxy Manager on AlmaLinux 8: Best Setup

 Default Nginx Proxy Manager page

-Setting up a Domain name and SSL for Nginx Proxy Manager on AlmaLinux 8
+7. Setting up a Domain Name and SSL for Nginx Proxy Manager

-This step is optional but is useful if you want to put the application behind SSL.
+This step is optional, but it is useful if you want to put the application behind SSL.
 You need to set a domain name for accessing Nginx Proxy Manager.

 First, click on Hosts >> Proxy Hosts from the dashboard menu on AlmaLinux 8 to open the Proxy Hosts page.